Residential property management insurance for growing portfolios

 - Claims-made form

-Oregon issues a true standalone property manager license with its own education hours and state exam, separate from the real estate broker track.
-Nevada requires a real estate salesperson or broker license first, then a Property Manager Permit on top.
-Most other states require a real estate license for commission-based management work.
+Oregon issues a standalone PM license with its own education hours and state exam, separate from the real estate broker track.
+Nevada requires a real estate license first, then a Property Manager Permit on top.

 Source: Oregon Real Estate Agency; Nevada Real Estate Division

 Every U.S. state requires notification to affected residents when personal information is compromised.
-Residential PMs holding tenant Social Security numbers, bank details, or payment data are subject to these requirements in every state where tenants reside.
+PM companies holding tenant PII are subject in every state where tenants reside.

 Most residential management agreements require the PM company to carry at least $1 million per occurrence on their GL policy.
 The property owner is typically named as an additional insured.
 Larger portfolios and luxury properties often require higher limits or an umbrella above.